Jennifer d'Abo: Personal life

 In 1963, she married David Morgan-Jones, a Life Guards officer, they had a daughter, Sophie, and later divorced.
-In 1970, she married Peter Cadbury, who was 27 years older than her, and they had a son, Joel Cadbury, but divorced in 1976.
-Peter Cadbury said that the split was because, "she's a better entrepreneur than me".
+In 1970, she married Peter Cadbury, they had a son, Joel Cadbury, but divorced in 1976.
+Peter Cadbury said that the reason was because, "she's a better entrepreneur than me".
 Her third marriage, to the stockbroker Robin d'Abo, survived until 1987.

 She stayed on good terms with all three of her former husbands, and once arranged a dinner with all three, which was a success; and she went on holiday with one ex- and her successor.

 She was known for her eccentricities, her connections to socialites and her "larger-than-life style", "typified by trademark heart-shaped spectacles".

+She had homes in Chelsea, the grounds of Blenheim Palace and at The Anchorage in Mallorca.

 She died of cancer on April 30, 2003, aged 57.